-- On all servers in the cluster, verify the status of the following networks using the ipconfig or ping command. - Public LAN (used for communication with all the other machines) - Interconnect-dedicated LAN (used for communication between servers in ExpressCluster) - Mirror connect LAN (used with interconnect) - Host name - ◆ The IP address does not need to be set as floating IP resource in the operating system.
+- On all servers in the cluster, verify the status of the following networks using the ipconfig or ping command. - Check the network settings by using the ipconfig and ping commands. - Public LAN (used for communication with all the other machines) - Interconnect-dedicated LAN (used for communication between servers in ExpressCluster) - Mirror connect LAN (used with interconnect) - Host name - ♦ The IP address does not need to be set as floating IP resource in the operating system. - When NIC is link down, IP address will be disabled in a server that only IPv6 is available.
+In that case, ExpressCluster may cause some problems.
+Type following command to disable media sense function to avoid this problem.